snehavish595/Portfolio-Template/README.md

 ├── styles.css                  // Custom CSS for additional styling and overrides ├── script.js                   // JavaScript for interactive elements (e.g., typewriter, Lottie)
-├── assets/                     // Contains all media assets │   ├── resume-rohan-sharma.pdf // Placeholder for your resume
+├── assets/                     // Contains all media assets │   ├── resume-john-doe.pdf // Placeholder for your resume
 │   └── images/                 // Folder for images
-│       └── Rohan-Sharma.jpg    // Placeholder for your profile image
+│       └── John-Doe.jpg    // Placeholder for your profile image
 └── README.md                   // This documentation file
 </pre>